 Today, there are endless possibilities and platforms where you can find food buddies, meet up in person, organize an event, and so much more.
 Sharing tips, tricks and even personal struggles can be very beneficial to you as well as the whole community!
 By learning from each other, inspiring and motivating, you will be a lot more successful and create real friendships.

-What are your biggest struggles when it comes to family and friends?
-What do you commonly hear from them?
-What are your experiences?
+What are your biggest struggles when it comes to non-vegan family and friends?
+What do you commonly hear from them and how do you stay true to your decision?
 Feel free to share it with us in the comments below.

 Alena has been eating a plant-based diet for 6 years and is passionate about sharing her learnings in the fields of nutrition, wellbeing, and vegan ethics.
 She is the co-creator of nutriciously and loves music, reading, nature, traveling, yoga & good food.
 Alena received training in the fields of nutrition, music therapy, and social work.